 The cannabis dictionary is a true vault of wacky verbiage.
-There’s a slang term for every situation; doobies, dabs, airplane, wake & bake, sticky icky - you name it.
-Some of these terms are used by cannabis consumers interchangeably depending on one’s mood, but some common terms have their own meanings and should not be mistaken for potentially interchangeable words.
+There’s a slang term for every situation; doobies, dabs, airplane, wake & bake, sticky icky – you name it.
+Of course, some of these terms are used by cannabis consumers interchangeably depending on one’s mood.
+Still, some common terms have their own meanings and should not be mistaken for potentially interchangeable words.

-If I were to think about one pair of such terms in the language of marijuana, my vote would go to “joint” and “blunt”, hands down.
-It may happen that you, too, use these words as the mood hits; and I’m not going to judge you, because I used to do it as well.
+If I were to think about one pair of such terms in the language of marijuana, my vote would go to “joint” and “blunt,” hands down.
+Of course, it may happen that you, too, use these words as the mood hits, and I’m not going to judge you because I used to do it as well.

 Now, sit back, relax, and prepare for a nice portion of green knowledge.
-I’ll show you what makes a joint a joint and a blunt a blunt.
+First, I’ll show you what makes a joint a joint and a blunt.

 The Difference Between A Joint and Blunt

 Figuring out the difference between a joint vs blunt is no rocket science.
-If you’re looking for a good comparison between these two, consider cigarettes and cigars, for example.
-In short, a joint is the cigarette model of cannabis and blunts are the cigars.
+However, if you’re looking for a good comparison between these two, consider cigarettes and cigars, for example.
+In short, a joint is the cigarette model of cannabis, and blunts are the cigars.

 Yep, that’s the difference between a joint and blunt in a nutshell.

-But there are more details to which I would like to devote the next couple paragraphs.
-Let’s dig into it, shall we?
+But there are more details to which I would like to devote the next couple of paragraphs.
+So let’s dig into it, shall we?

 Joints vs Blunts: The Paper Difference

 When joining the joint vs blunt debate, it all boils down to the material you're about to roll your stuff in.